dr-mod/pico-solar-system/README.md

 rtc = ds3231.ds3231()
 rtc.set_time(time.time())
 ```
-This may be in GMT time.
+This may be in UTC time.
 If it is, and you want to offset your timezone in seconds, you can do that (example here is EDT)
 ```
 rtc.set_time(time.time()-14400)
 ```